Research in the College of Education

 Exceptions to these rules, processes, and timelines will only be considered for extenuating circumstances.
 Lack of planning and adherence to College submission policies by faculty will result in proposals not being approved.

 Ideally, faculty will refine potential research projects prior to calls for proposals via Concept Papers, significantly reducing the time spent developing the core elements of the research (project goals, objectives, project plan, etc.), only requiring modifications of the research to fit the funding criteria.
-The Research Grants Specialist is available to help faculty identify, develop, and/or refine competitive and mission-aligned research.
+The Research Development Officer is available to help faculty identify, develop, and/or refine competitive and mission-aligned research.

 The following document outlines policies, procedures, timeliness, processes and chain of command.
 They are firm and apply to every department and faculty member.
 Intent to Seek Funding

-The point of contact for all things COE Research-related is the Research Grants Specialist, until a full time RGS is hired, contact Amber Wynn
+The point of contact for all things COE Research-related is the Research Development Officer, Dr. Kristina Rigden

 Research in the College of Education involves multiple stakeholders, policies, and procedures. for an in-depth explanation of each of these, watch videos* explaining the research enterprise at CSU Fullerton and the polices and procedures that govern research in the College of Education: